 Ambledown Cottage is a tea rooms during the day, and a pizzeria by night – and boy were the pizzas good!
 Not only is the food delicious, but the setting is totally bizarre – in a good way!
 There are several different rooms you can eat in, each with different tables, chairs, and strange objects hanging out of the ceiling (a pram being one of them).
 The quirky dining area is like the front of the cottage, covered in flowers and has a unique style that attracts diners from all over Monaghan.

 Isn’t this the cutest house ❤️ It’s @ambledowncottage a #pizzeria in #Glaslough #monaghan only a few minutes walk from @castleleslie and they have the best #pizza 😍 The interiors are so quirky with no two tables the same, prams hanging out of the ceiling and a fab garden with tables so you can eat outside if it’s warm.
 Loved it 👌 . . . . . @monaghantourism #mymonaghan #countryhouse #restaurant #foodie #ireland #instagood #ireland_gram #irelanddaily #irelandsancienteast @irelandsancienteast @tourismireland @failte_ireland #travelblogger #irishtravelblogger #familydinner

 If you visit Castle Leslie you will be fortunate to experience one of Ireland’s most luxurious hotels in a unique village setting.
-The combination of the countless facilities at the hotel with various dining and accommodation offerings make it ideal for a family break, or a romantic weekend.
-As I mentioned earlier, Castle Leslie is not like a typical hotel, it is full of history, character and characters.
+The countless facilities at the hotel including various dining and accommodation offerings, make it ideal for a family break or a romantic weekend.
+Castle Leslie is not like a typical hotel, it is full of history, character and characters.
 If the walls had ears, what stories would they tell… I challenge you not to fall in love with the place 💛

 For more details visit CastleLeslie.com